 - Preserving and Strengthening Raptor Populations: We will continue to monitor our nests, band falcons, consult on nestboxes and habitat for a variety of species, provide input on conservation issues, and work with federal and state wildlife agencies to benefit of birds of prey.
 We are also looking at ways to strengthen existing partnerships and build new ones.
 How can we connect our passionate followers with organizations looking for volunteers?
 How can we work closer with our utility and industry partners on providing or improving habitat for the many birds that nest on or use utility land and water in other ways?
 How can we advocate for birds of prey?
 We have done a lot, but we can do more.
 We stand on the shoulders of giants!

-- Connecting People with the Natural World: Researching and deploying cameras is a lot of work.
-Fortunately, we have a director who truly enjoys it!
-We will continue to do our best to connect watchers with the natural world using up-to-date, unobtrusive technology.
+- Connecting People with the Natural World: John upped the ante on our cameras!
+We are currently providing top-notch, HD, ads-free streams through Explore, and the opportunity for live chat through Ustream.
+John's current camera installations are also letting us take a look at life outside our nests - an important part of understanding and caring for the eagles and falcons we watch.
 A challenge for me: how do we develop quantifiable data from the thousands of hours of footage and anecdotes we've collected?
 Our knowledge has already changed since we first began watching the eagles (remember eagles are always monogamous?), but there is so much more to learn!

 So what else am I thankful for?